bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 We are going to use as custom file a gmt file that contains a database of pathway gene sets used for pathway enrichment analysis in the standard GMT format  downloaded from http://baderlab.org/GeneSets and updated monthly.
-This file contains pathways downloaded on 1 July 2017 from eight data sources: GO, Reactome, Panther, NetPath, NCI, MSigDB curated gene sets (C2 collection, excluding Reactome and KEGG), MSigDB Hallmark (H collection)81 and HumanCyc59.A GMT file is a text file in which each line represents a gene set for a single pathway.
+This file contains pathways from eight data sources: GO, Reactome, Panther, NetPath, NCI, MSigDB curated gene sets (C2 collection, excluding Reactome and KEGG), MSigDB Hallmark (H collection) and HumanCyc.A GMT file is a text file in which each line represents a gene set for a single pathway.
 Each line includes a pathway ID, a name and the list of associated genes in a tab-separated format.
 This file has been filtered to exlclude gene-sets that contained more than 500 genes as these gene-sets are associated with more general terms.